Module binding

 Traits§

-es. - A trait which allows passing a value or a lens to a view or modifier.
+A trait which allows passing a value or reactive source to a view or modifier.